robric/k8s-svc-and-lb-testing/README.md

 #
 ```

-#### how does coredns manages service entries ?
+#### a glance at coredns
 coredns is started via configmap which has the kube node IPs (here vm1-3).
-The host resolution are not stored there since cm this would be highly unpractical: cm are ok for data that permits to start containers with appropriate parameters but not for data that requires to be updated at runtime.
+The service name resolution are not stored there since cm this would be highly unpractical: cm are ok for data that permits to start containers with appropriate parameters but not for data that requires to be updated at runtime.

 ```console
 ubuntu@vm1:~$ kubectl get pods -n kube-system